 ♦ This example is for a contact with any station in France (near Paris).
 I looked up a station on QRZ.com and clicked on the detail tab to find his Grid Square.
 Note the arrows & numbers below.

 ♦ #1 is the red point you want to move to YOUR location.

 ♦ #2 is the blue point you want to move to HIS/HER location.

 ♦ #3 is where you click [Prop Wheel] to get the graphic showing time and band for best propagation.

 ♦ #4 is pointing to the calculated beam heading you should use from MY QTH to get the best signal

-♦ On the left (after you click on Prop Wheel) you can see a circle plot of the current propagation for each band at a given time period.
+♦ On the left (after you click on Prop Wheel-on the right side) you can see a circle plot of the current propagation for each band at a given time period.
 If you put your cursor on the hour and band you want, you will see the percentage of the chance of communicating with France.

 ♦ On the right side, above Prop Wheel, are other important settings for getting the best results; (mode, power, antennas, etc).